5 Authors Who Fought the Odds and Lived their Passion

 Traci Lawrence writes about her passion: communication, relationships, the value of individuals and rising above verbal bullying, or trash talk.
 She lives in the Northern Virginia area of the United States and teaches English, among other subjects.
 Please find more on her blog, and read her book: Accept No Trash Talk

 If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $179 for three months – or less than $2 per day!
-Learn more about this individual book marketing help: http://www.111Publishing.com/Seminars
+Learn more about this customized Online Seminar / Consulting for writers: http://www.111Publishing.com/Seminars

-Please check out all previous posts of this blog (there are more than 1,100 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 1,120 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.
+There is also the “SHARE” button underneath each article for easy sharing at Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.